 It’s a common experience for the novice language learner: you’ve been going along, feeling pretty confident about your new vocabulary and grammar.
 You even think you might be ready to speak to a native speaker for the first time.
 But then, as soon as they open their mouth, your jaw drops.
 Your brain is helpless against the speedy onslaught of syllables.
 Before you can get hola out, you flee (OK, maybe you don’t flee).
-So what’s going on here?
-Are other languages going faster than English?
-We took a peek at language speed to find out what’s going on, and which languages are fastest.

-Language Speed: Are Some Faster Than English?
+Are Some Languages Faster Than Others?

 Your impression that other languages are faster is likely going to be influenced by how advanced you are at a language.
 Language teachers the world over start students off with slowed down versions of foreign languages because it doesn’t take a study to show that that’s easier for listeners to comprehend.
 Trying to compare a native speaker with the actors who recorded “How To Introduce Yourself In Spanish” is going to create a mental mismatch.

 Another theory that lends itself to differences in listening perception is isochrony.
 The people who study isochrony have pointed out speed differences between languages that are syllable-timed (each syllable is the same length) and stress-timed (the time between every two stressed syllables is the same length).
 There’s also a third category, which is mora-timed (each mora is the same length).
 Morae, which are not common way of measuring English, break down syllables into parts.
 One syllable, depending on its value, can have one, two or in some languages even three morae.
 Mora are more commonly used to look at languages such as Japanese.